Water–gas shift reaction: Fuel cells

 The WGSR can aid in the efficiency of fuel cells by increasing hydrogen production.
 The WGSR is considered a critical component in the reduction of carbon monoxide concentrations in cells that are susceptible to carbon monoxide poisoning such as the proton-exchange membrane (PEM) fuel cell.
 The benefits of this application are two-fold: not only would the water gas shift reaction effectively reduce the concentration of carbon monoxide, but it would also increase the efficiency of the fuel cells by increasing hydrogen production.
 Unfortunately, current commercial catalysts that are used in industrial water gas shift processes are not compatible with fuel cell applications.
 With the high demand for clean fuel and the critical role of the water gas shift reaction in hydrogen fuel cells, the development of water gas shift catalysts for the application in fuel cell technology is an area of current research interest.

 Catalysts for fuel cell application would need to operate at low temperatures.
 Since the WGSR is slow at lower temperatures where equilibrium favors hydrogen production, WGS reactors require large amounts of catalysts, which increases their cost and size beyond practical application.
 The commercial LTS catalyst used in large scale industrial plants is also pyrophoric in its inactive state and therefore presents safety concerns for consumer applications.
 Developing a catalyst that can overcome these limitations is relevant to implementation of a hydrogen economy.

 Sorption enhanced water gas shift

 The WGS reaction is used in combination with the solid adsorption of CO2 in the sorption enhanced water gas shift (SEWGS) in order to produce a high pressure hydrogen stream from syngas.

 Reaction conditions

 The equilibrium of this reaction shows a significant temperature dependence and the equilibrium constant decreases with an increase in temperature, that is, higher hydrogen formation is observed at lower temperatures.

 Temperature dependence

 With increasing temperature, the reaction rate increases, but hydrogen production becomes less favorable thermodynamically since the water gas shift reaction is moderately exothermic; this shift in chemical equilibrium can be explained according to Le Chatelier's principle.
 Over the temperature range of 600–2000 K, the equilibrium constant for the WGSR has the following relationship:

+In the range of 600-1200 K, the simpler expression derived by Moe can be used:

+Alternatively, the equilibrium constant for the WGSR directly derived from thermodynamic quantities leads to: